Brake-by-wire: Prevalence

-Some x-by-wire technologies have been already installed on commercial vehicles such as steer-by-wire, and throttle-by-wire.
+Some x-by-wire technologies have already been installed on commercial vehicles such as steer-by-wire and throttle-by-wire.
 Brake-by-wire technology has been widely commercialized with the introduction of Battery Electric Vehicles and Hybrid Vehicles.
 The most widely used application by Toyota in the high volume Prius was preceded by the GM EV1, the Rav4 EV, and other EVs where the technology is required for regenerative braking.
 Ford, General Motors, and most other manufacturers use the same general design, with the exception of Honda, who designed a notably different design.